Building the Future of Archival Education and Research Initiative

 focusing on Archival Studies at one of the eight participating colleges

 or universities through competitive 4-year Fellowships.

-The sixth AERI will take place at University of Pittsburgh in 2014.
+The sixth AERI will take place at University of Pittsburgh.

-Please check this website in early January 2014 to learn how to apply.
+Please check the AERI 2014 web page to learn how to apply.
 Search the site to learn

 more about this project, the partnering